Oabdalah23/Space-Flight-AA131/Keplerian Orbit Propagator/README.md

 ## Usage

+### Keplerian Orbit Propagation
 1. Open `KeplerianOrbitPropagator.m` in MATLAB.
 2. Modify the initial orbital elements and other parameters as needed.
 3. Run the script to generate the following outputs:
    - 2D ground track of the satellite.
    - 3D orbit visualization in the ECI and ECEF frames.

+### Eclipse Duration Analysis
+1. Open `EclipseDuration.m` in MATLAB.
+2. Modify the initial conditions and propagation duration as needed.
+3. Run the script to calculate:
+   - Total duration of satellite eclipses during the mission.
+   - Frequency of eclipses (time intervals when the satellite enters Earth's shadow).

+### Note on Eclipse Duration
+This analysis includes errors due to simplifications in the calculations.
+The correct eclipse duration was verified using Ansys STK software.
+This implementation is included to demonstrate the approach and methodology.

 ## Orbital Elements